Matty Lund: Burton Albion

 On 19 May 2017, Lund joined Burton Albion signing a two-year contract after his four-year spell at Rochdale.
 He scored his first goal for Burton in a 3–2 EFL Cup win against Oldham Athletic on 9 August 2017.

 On 26 January 2018, Matty joined Bradford City on loan for the rest of the season.

 Scunthorpe United

 On 3 August 2018, Matty joined Scunthorpe United for an undisclosed fee, signing a two-year deal with the club.

-Rochdale Return
+Rochdale return

 On 31 January 2020, Lund returned to Rochdale for an undisclosed fee, signing a 18-month contract.

 Salford City

 On 1 July 2021, Lund joined League Two side Salford City on a free transfer after turning down a new contract with Rochdale, signing a one-year deal with the option of a second.
-On 11 September, he scored his first goal for the club, scoring a last minute winner to beat Bradford City 1–0.
+On 11 September, he scored his first goal for the club, scoring a last minute winner to beat Bradford City 1–0. on 31 October he scored a hat-trick against boyhood club Manchester United under 23s in the EFL Trophy in a 4-3 victory for Salford.

+On 4 October 2024, Lund was appointed in the role of player-coach.

+On 12 May 2025, the club announced he would be released in June when his contract expires.